 Finally, in addition to traditional therapy methods Ascent provides some experiential methods that may be included in your child’s treatment plan.
 These may include:

 Continuing Care and Levels of Treatment

-At Ascent, our initial evaluations will help us to determine which level of care and treatment program will be best suited for your child’s mental health or developmental needs.
-Our health care center offers a day program, school based program, and a summer program for all of our patients.
-Additionally, we have 24 hour crisis intervention should an emergency arise.
+At Ascent’s treatment center and mental health clinic in Arkansas, our initial evaluations will help us to determine which level of care and treatment program will be best suited for your child’s mental health or developmental needs.
+Our health care center offers a day program, school-based program, and a summer program for all of our patients.
+Additionally, we have 24-hour crisis intervention should an emergency arise.
 Our CHMS and RSPMI programs allow children and their families to receive rehabilitation, early intervention, and prevention for long-term disabilities.
 Our CHMS services include speech therapy, occupational therapy, and physical therapy.